tararoys/javascript_racer/README.md

 ###Add Javascript

 Now we need some way for JavaScript to update the board state.
 Create simple JavaScript functions that can update a particular player's position.
-Y ou give the functions a player position as input and they update the underlying HTML to reflect the new position.
+You give the functions a player position as input and they update the underlying HTML to reflect the new position.
 It could look something like:

 ```
 update_player_position('player1', 10);

 ```

 Store this JavaScript in a separate file and use the JavaScript console to debug it and pass in values manually.